24 Feb, 2025 Unity – when we’re pulled in too many different directions

 - …while builds up to GO Day (Global Outreach Day) on Pentecost itself – with literally tens of millions globally united in this, going out to share the gospel – though this one is mostly beyond the West.

-- Every one of these has a basic layout (a) unity (b) in prayer (c) for the harvest.
+Every one of these is about (a) unity (b) in prayer (c) for the harvest.

 - The date, name and brand matter nothing in contrast to the purpose.